 As a Kaiji fan, I was initially hyped when it was announced we’ll be getting more Kaiji.
 However, that excitment slowly faded away as soon as I started watching this series.

 This Kaiji spin off is shit.
-There’s no plot.
-It’s basically overdramatic, forced comedy on boring scenes and trying to make them funny.
+It’s basically a pointless story with exaggerated, forced comedy on boring, trivial scenes and trying to make them funny.
 It repeats the same joke for too long sometimes, e.g. remembering the men in black’s name dragged on for 3 episodes.
-Comedy is subjective, but I find it hard to believe anyone finds this funny.
-In fact, I don’t think I’ve ever laughed once while watching this show.
+Comedy is subjective, but I find it hard to believe anyone finds this type of humor funny.
+In fact, I don’t think I’ve ever laughed once while watching

 The men in black are bland, one dimensional characters and I don’t care if it’s intentional.